iyzhang/www/_posts/2025-03-04-uw-harassment.md

 protect the university and not marginalized students.
 If at all possible, resolve the situation without university administration involvement.

+4. Find an advocate and a support system for victims.
+They will generally not want to talk to administrators or faculty unless they know they can be trusted.
+Most people are not explicitly trained to intake harassment reports, so the reporting process itself can often compound trauma.

 It basically boils down to this: do not recruit women and other URM to your lab if you have no plan for how to keep them safe.
 There are